 single image that could be considered to be indecent.

 So what is the legal definition of indecent?
 A leading barrister is quoted as saying:

-on the balance of probabilities (in other words the subjective prejudices of the officer and the magistrate) as to whether it is indeed indecent.
-Do you still think you'd win if they showed a single still image from the DVD (which is what the judge at
+decided on the balance of probabilities (in other words the subjective prejudices of the officer and the magistrate) as to whether it is indeed indecent.
+Do you still think you'd win if they showed a single still image from the DVD (which is what the

-Maidstone allowed) completely out of context?
-Particularly as there is absolutely no defense: you can't quote public good or the fact you bought it from WH Smiths, so the article and the fate of your car and possessions and indeed even your future are
+judge at Maidstone allowed) completely out of context?
+Particularly as there is absolutely no defense: you can't quote public good or the fact you bought it from WH Smiths, so the article and the fate of your car and possessions and indeed even your

-by the FBI and the LAPD (who brazenly admitted that they now control the cp market), so there could well be a CP image lurking on your system that you didn't know about.
-The next thing you know you are branded a pervert and appear on the violent sex offenders
+distributed by the FBI and the LAPD (who brazenly admitted that they now control the cp market), so there could well be a CP image lurking on your system that you didn't know about.
+The next thing you know you are branded a pervert and appear on the

 The judge himself had misgivings about his ruling, that much is clear, as he said: